-PROPOSAL 2 - ADVISORY VOTE ON THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+PROPOSAL 2 - ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

 As required by Section 14A of the Exchange Act, we are providing our shareholders with the opportunity to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC.
-Section 14A was added to the Exchange Act by Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Taking into consideration the voting results from our 2011 Annual Meeting of Shareholders concerning the frequency of the shareholder advisory vote to approve the compensation of our named executive officers, we have determined that we will hold an annual advisory vote to approve the compensation of our named executive officers until the next required advisory vote on the frequency of such votes.

-As described more fully in the "Compensation Discussion and Analysis" section of this proxy statement beginning on page 14, our compensation policies are designed to align our key executives'

-compensation with both our business objectives and the interests of our shareholders.
+As described more fully in the "Compensation Discussion and Analysis" section of this proxy statement beginning on page 14, our compensation policies are designed to align our key executives' compensation with both our business objectives and the interests of our shareholders.
 We also seek to provide compensation policies that attract, motivate and retain key executives who are critical to our success.
 A significant portion of the compensation we provide to our key executives is directly related to our financial performance and shareholder value.
 Highlights of our compensation program include the following:

-- Our Performance Incentive Plan, or PIP, is designed to tie a significant portion of current cash compensation directly to corporate performance. - Our phantom stock awards, which have vesting and continued service requirements and are linked to the value of our common stock, are designed to reward loyalty and create shareholder value. - In response to the weakness in the U.S. economy and the continued impact of the recession on the LTL industry, we provided no increases in base salary to our named executive officers between January 2008 and December 2010.
+- Our Performance Incentive Plan, or PIP, is designed to tie a significant portion of current cash compensation directly to corporate performance.
+Just as our PIP can produce higher-than-market cash compensation during periods of high profitability, it can produce lower-than-market cash compensation during periods of low profitability. - Our phantom stock awards, which have vesting and continued service requirements and are linked to the value of our common stock, are designed to reward loyalty and create shareholder value. - After providing no increases in base salary to our named executive officers for almost three years, our Compensation Committee, given the improved economic conditions and performance of our Company, authorized an increase in annual base salary for each named executive officer effective December 2010 and January 2012 of 2% and 3%, respectively.

-We urge our shareholders to read the "Compensation Discussion and Analysis" section of this proxy statement beginning on page 14 for a more thorough discussion of our compensation philosophy, including the design and objectives of our elements of compensation.
-We also recommend that our shareholders review the application of our compensation philosophy and the elements of compensation provided to each named executive officer as reflected in the discussion and tables included in the "Executive Compensation" section of this proxy statement, beginning on page 23.
+We urge our shareholders to read the "Compensation Discussion and Analysis" section of this proxy statement for a more thorough discussion of our compensation philosophy, including the design and objectives of our elements of compensation.
+We also recommend that our shareholders review the application of our compensation philosophy and the elements of compensation provided to each named executive officer as reflected in the discussion and tables included in the "Executive Compensation" section of this proxy statement, beginning on page 22.